-Once students have earned 99 credits toward a baccalaureate degree, they may apply for provisional admission to the Graduate School at Thomas Edison State College.
-Once accepted, they may earn 9 graduate credits that will satisfy the requirements for both the undergraduate and graduate degrees.
+tudents have earned 99 credits toward laureate degree, they may apply for onal admission to the graduate n at Thomas Edison State College. ccepted, they may earn 9 graduate credits that will satisfy the requirements for both the undergraduate and graduate degrees.